ashuppal/todo-app/README.md

 #### To-do list

+This is a to-do list application that allows users to create a list of tasks to complete.
+The Admin can add, edit, update and delete tasks.
+The user can also filter the list of tasks by difficulty but cannot delete a task or mark it complete.

 #### Technical Requirements / Notes

 implement the React context API for defining settings across the entire application.